SEI-Remote/mern-jwt-auth-template/README.md

 # MERN Stack with JWT Auth Template
+#
+# DEPRECATION NOTICE:
+This is a coupled application and will NOT work with the most current version of `react-scripts`.
+The code in this repository functions, but if you're looking for a more current option, please refer to the decoupled version of this application:
+- Front end can be found [here](https://github.com/SEI-Remote-WC/jwt-auth-mern-template-front-end).
+- Back end can be found [here](https://github.com/SEI-Remote-WC/jwt-auth-mern-template-back-end).

 This is a MERN Stack template that includes JWT Authentication.